Impersonations of United States immigration officials: Anonymity of law enforcement

 ICE's predominant use of masks to hide the identities of its agents was reported to have made it easier for impersonators to pose as ICE personnel.
 The Refugee and Immigrant Center for Education and Legal Services said it was difficult to determine the extent of historical under-reporting of interactions with law enforcement in the United States.
 The Charleston Hispanic Association told CNN that harassment of Hispanic-Americans had become commonplace but was not often reported or recorded.
 According to KNBC, California and other states began pursuing legislation to restrict the use of masks by law enforcement in response to the presence of both masked ICE agents and impersonators.
-Los Angeles Times also reported that criminals posing as ICE attempted to commit crimes by "phone, text, email or on social media".
+The Los Angeles Times also reported that criminals posing as ICE attempted to commit crimes by "phone, text, email or on social media".

 Arick Fudali of The Bloom Firm told KTLA, "[to migrants] it doesn't sound out of the ordinary for someone like that to wield their power to exploit and sexually abuse someone.
 And what are [the women] going to do?"
-Los Angeles Times noted that impersonating a federal officer is a crime.
+The Los Angeles Times noted that impersonating a federal officer is a crime.
 Kristi Noem, the United States Secretary of Homeland Security, defended the ability of ICE agents to keep their identities secret, citing their safety over that of the public.
-New York Magazine reported that ICE leadership said anonymity was necessary to protect agents from public oversight and repercussions.
-California State Senator Scott Wiener compared the situation to "secret police".
-At the Alabama Sheriffs Association's summer conference, an ICE official said agents were seen as "imperial thugs" due to their anonymity and argued that concealment was necessary for their safety, stating, "People get followed around.
+New York magazine reported that ICE leadership said anonymity was necessary to protect agents from public oversight and repercussions.
+Scott Wiener, a member of the California State Senate, compared the situation to "secret police".
+At the Alabama Sheriffs Association's summer conference, an ICE official said agents were seen as "imperial thugs" because they enforce immigration laws and argued that concealment was necessary for their safety, stating, "People get followed around.
 Now your kid cannot sit at the lunch table with other kids at school because of what I do for my job, which I think is very valuable".